-The Falls and Fracture Prevention service is provided by Bromley Healthcare, an award-winning social enterprise working with the NHS, delivering a wide range of community healthcare services to people of all ages in Bromley and its neighbouring boroughs.
+The Falls Prevention service is provided by Bromley Healthcare, an award-winning social enterprise working with the NHS, delivering a wide range of community healthcare services to people of all ages in Bromley, Bexley, Greenwich and Lewisham.

 We provide a wide range of nursing, medical and therapy services for adults and children.
 These include District Nursing, Health Visiting, Speech and Language Therapy, Physiotherapy and Occupational Therapy.
 98% of our patients would recommend our services to their friends and family.